-Provide a description of the SAC's involvement with the following activities, as required by section 1001.452(2), Florida Statutes
+Provide a description of the SAC's involvement with the following activities, as required by section 1001.452(2), Florida Statutes achievement for the upcoming school year SIP 14-15.
+This took place during the October 08, 2014 meeting.

 Evaluation of last year's school improvement plan